 One: Bo się kiedyś przyda – because it might come in useful

 There’s something about a Polish home that is encapsulated in this saying.
 Especially for people who went through the war, suffered deportation to Siberia or to German labour camps.
 When you’ve had nothing, everything you own is precious.
 So the fact that things will always come in useful, perhaps in another incarnation (example: old clothes cut up into cleaning cloths).
 When life depended on recycling items that saved families from destitution, people thought hard about throwing some things out.
 Thrift is what the Brits call it, and the idea lives on.

 Two: Bo szkoda wyrzucać – a shame to throw it out

 The Polish home, I like to think, is something different to others.
-Old Polish books for example are too treasured to throw out.
-So what if you’ve never read the whole of Krzyżacy or Pan Tadeusz, it’s enough that you have it, surely?
+Old Polish books, for example, are too treasured to throw out.
+So what if you’ve never read the whole of Krzyżacy or Pan Tadeusz, it’s enough that you have them, surely?
 The home is after all the cradle of the Polish nation.
-For 123 years when Poland didn’t exist on the map of Europe, the concept of nationhood survived, sometimes through the maternal line with mothers who taught its language and traditions to young children when it wasn’t taught in school.
-These children grew up to carry it in their hearts and fight for it when the time came.
+For 123 years when Poland didn’t exist on the map of Europe, the concept of nationhood survived particularly through the maternal line, as mothers taught its language and traditions to their children, despite it not being allowed in schools.
+These children grew up to carry love for their nation in their hearts and fight for it when the time came.
 A Polish home without classics?
 Not possible, surely?